MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 * Identify business challenges and possible solutions.
 * Provide feedback to the project team and sponsors.

-You can use Microsoft Champions Program Guide as a reference and build this program in your organization for your app.
+You can use Microsoft [Champions Program Guide](https://adoption.microsoft.com/become-a-champion/) as a reference and build this program in your organization for your app.
 For more information, see [Create your champions program for Microsoft Teams](/microsoftteams/teams-adoption-create-champions-program).

-## Provide support information for IT admins and end-users
+## Step 4: Provide support information for IT admins and end-users

 When your app is being rolled out or being used, your customers may have queries about configuration, admin settings, end-user flows, app features, supportability information, and so on.
 Provide support at each stage of app lifecycle to facilitate rollout, onboard app users, build a good brand reputation, and showcase commitment towards your app.